ktahar/ocaml-lp/README.md

 # ocaml-lp : LP and MIP modeling in OCaml

-This library is a modeling tool for Linear Programming (LP) and Mixed Integer Programming (MIP).
+This library helps the modeling of Linear Programming (LP) and Mixed Integer Programming (MIP) in OCaml.
-The model can be exported to CPLEX LP file format, which can be loaded by various solvers.
+The model can be imported-from / exported-to CPLEX LP file format, which can be loaded by various solvers.
-Importing models from LP file is also supported.
+It also has an interface to GLPK (GNU Linear Programming Kit).

 ## Install